Skip to main content

 In particular, biological pathway-based approaches have been demonstrated as a powerful way to integrate multi-omic data (reviewed in Maghsoudi et al. 2022).
 Altered expression or function of different genes in the same pathway can have similar impacts on overall pathway activity.
 Similarly, diverse alterations of expression or function of the same gene or its protein product—e.g. through DNA mutations, CNAs, or changes in epigenetic modifications, transcript expression, or protein translation, stability, or post-translational modifications—can also suppress, stimulate, or otherwise modulate a particular pathway.
 These properties allow modeling based on multi-omic inputs to infer pathway activity to more accurately reflect underlying biology than modeling based on a narrow, incomplete view from a single genomic data type.
 Accordingly, whereas a single data type rarely contains the full explanation for oncogenesis, pathway-based approaches are a particularly advantageous way to understand cancer mechanisms.

 Despite such successes, there are still opportunities to further improve multi-omic modeling.
-Multi-omics Master-Regulator Analysis and OncoSig focused on direct interactions around master regulators for transcription.
+MOMA and OncoSig focused on direct interactions around master regulators for transcription.
 The indirect effects of proteins further downstream of the master regulators in biological pathways were not considered.
 PARADIGM’s application across many cancer types focused on grouping patients by their inferred pathway levels or enriched pathways (Hoadley et al., 2018; Berger et al., 2018).
-But in-depth analysis on the molecular basis of patient grouping, careful interpretation of associated inferred pathway levels (which are abstract quantities that represent neither protein abundance nor any particular post-translational modification and cannot be experimentally measured), and an end-to-end computational process are lacking.
-Other existing patient stratification methods by multi-omic data either do not utilize biological pathway information (Duan et al., 2021) or rely on unrealistically small pathways (Zhao et al., 2021).
+But in-depth analysis on the molecular basis of patient grouping, careful interpretation of its inferred pathway levels, and an end-to-end computational process are lacking.
+PARADIGM’s inferred pathway levels are abstract quantities indicating the log-likelihood ratio of proteins being activated or repressed, but they represent neither protein abundance nor any particular post-translational modification and cannot be experimentally measured.
+Other existing patient stratification methods by multi-omic data either do not use biological pathway information (Duan et al., 2021) or rely on unrealistically small pathways (Zhao et al., 2021).
 As a result, it is hard to identify key proteins from a broad perspective with meaningful biological interpretation and clinical implication.

-Here, we develop a computational framework, named Multi-omic Pathway Analysis of Cancer (MPAC), to integrate multi-omic data for understanding cancer mechanisms.
+Here, we develop a computational framework, named Multi-omic Pathway Analysis of Cells (MPAC), to integrate multi-omic data for understanding cellular networks.
 It is built upon the PARADIGM method with notable improvements including providing enhanced insights to the molecular basis and clinical implications of pathway-based patient groups as well as streamlining the whole computational process.
 In this work, we apply MPAC to Head and Neck Squamous Cell Carcinoma (HNSCC), which accounts for ~500,000 deaths per year worldwide (Mody et al., 2021).
 First, we describe how MPAC improves upon PARADIGM.
 Next, we apply MPAC to TCGA HNSCC data and group patients by their significantly altered pathways.
 Among other results, MPAC predicts a patient group that is enriched with immune response pathways, and this group cannot be predicted from the individual omic data types alone.
-Investigating this group identifies seven proteins that have activated pathway levels correlated with better overall survival.
+Investigating this group identifies seven proteins that have activated pathway levels associated with better overall survival.
 These findings are validated by a holdout set of TCGA HNSCC samples.
+We demonstrate MPAC’s improvements over PARADIGM by showing that PARADIGM cannot identify such an immune response group.
+We also evaluate MPAC’s robustness by running it with different settings and another TCGA cancer type, cholangiocarcinoma.
 Lastly, we present an interactive R Shiny app that lets users explore all the results generated from this work.

 Results